nzubechukwudavid/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-pointers, arrays and strings in c
+# Learning Pointers, arrays and strings in C